The BEST Baked Sweet Potato Fries!

 7. Bake at high heat: This will help the fries to get nice and crispy.

 9. Wait just 5 more minutes: Once the fries are nice and crispy and ready to go, remove the pan from the oven and transfer it to a cooling rack.
+Season the fries with lots of salt.
 Then resist the urge to take a bite and let the fries rest on the baking sheet for 5 more minutes.
 It will help them crisp up a bit more and be ready to serve.

 10: Then dig in!
 Then once your french fries are ready to go…enjoy immediately!
 Fries are definitely best fresh outta the oven, and they will start to get soggy (as any fries will) once they sit out for too long.
 So go for it!